v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Visual-Centric Video Humor Curation

 \subsection{Annotation}

 We recruited eight annotators based on the following criteria: (1) sufficient English proficiency to understand video content, (2) broad cultural knowledge to interpret humor arising from various contexts, and (3) strong observational skills assessed through a qualification test (see Appendix~\ref{app:data-annotate}).
 To ensure consistency, we provided detailed guidelines for each annotation task and created a reference manual for on-demand use.
 Each video underwent three rounds of annotation to guarantee correctness and thoroughness.
-We conducted the following primary annotation tasks (see~\Figref{fig:mainfigure} for an example annotation): \begin{itemize}[leftmargin=*] \item \textbf{Humor Evaluation:} Annotators independently evaluated whether the video was humorous. \item \textbf{Captioning:} Each annotator was asked to write two types of captions for each video, without seeing existing annotations, including captions and descriptions, from other annotators, thus ensuring an independent and unbiased judgment. \begin{itemize} \item[1.] \emph{Descriptive Captions} directly describe or highlight the humor present in the video content from the original publisher’s perspective. \item[2.] \emph{Creative Captions} extend beyond the video’s original humor by adding imaginative or novel elements (see the added visual caption in Figure~\ref{fig:teaser-b}). \end{itemize} The dual-caption annotation supports a comprehensive assessment of humor in video from both comprehension and generation perspectives (see Section~\ref{sec:tasks}). \item \textbf{Video Description:} Annotators were instructed to describe the events in each video without making inferences, focusing only on observable objects, actions, and expressions.
-After the first annotator completes the video description, subsequent annotators review and refine these descriptions for correctness and completeness. \item \textbf{Video Labeling:} Annotators labeled the key humor sources (e.g., human actions, objects, visual effects, or sound cues) in each video and noted whether any visual text was present.
-If an element appeared, but did not contribute to humor, it was not selected. \item \textbf{Humor Explanation:} Three annotators sequentially create and refine humor explanations by adding missing details, guaranteeing comprehensive coverage of the labeled humor sources through an iterative refinement process. \end{itemize}
+We conducted the following primary annotation tasks (see Figure~\ref{fig:mainfigure} for an example annotation): \begin{itemize}[leftmargin=*] \item \textbf{Humor Evaluation:} Annotators independently evaluated whether the video was humorous. \item \textbf{Captioning:} Each annotator was asked to write two types of captions for each video, without seeing existing annotations, including captions and descriptions, from other annotators, thus ensuring an independent and unbiased judgment. \begin{itemize}[leftmargin=*] \item \emph{Descriptive Captions} directly describe or highlight the humor present in the video content from the original publisher’s perspective. \item \emph{Creative Captions} extend beyond the video’s original humor by adding imaginative or novel elements (see the visual caption in Figure~\ref{fig:teaser-b}). \end{itemize} The dual-caption annotation supports a comprehensive assessment of humor in video from both comprehension and generation perspectives. \item \textbf{Video Description:} Annotators were instructed to describe the events in each video, including all the details necessary for understanding the humor, without making inferences, focusing only on observable objects, actions, and expressions.
+After the first annotator completes the video description, subsequent annotators review and refine the current descriptions for correctness and completeness. \item \textbf{Video Labeling:} Annotators labeled the key humor sources (e.g., human actions, objects, visual effects, or sound cues) in each video and noted whether any visual text was present.
+If an element appeared, but did not contribute to humor, it was not selected. \item \textbf{Background Knowledge:} Annotators determine whether understanding the humor in a video requires background knowledge, which refers to external contextual information that cannot be directly inferred from the videos but is necessary or helpful for understanding humor. \item \textbf{Humor Explanation:} Three annotators sequentially create and refine humor explanations by adding missing details, guaranteeing comprehensive coverage of the labeled humor sources through an iterative refinement process.
+In our annotation manual (see Figure~\ref{fig:annotation_manual} in Appendix) for humor explanation, we require that annotators include all the humorous elements they can find, as thoroughly as possible, and explain why these elements make people feel humorous. \end{itemize}